ykokw/iOS-SDK/README.md

         completion:(void(^)(MODESMSMessageReceipt* obj, NSError* err)){ /* Need to error check */ };
 ~~~

 Then you can get verification code via SMS.
+Please set the code into the following `CODE VIA SMS`.
+Then your App can listen to the events coming from devices or Smart Modules.

 ~~~
   MODEEventListener* listener = nil; // Maybe you should define as property in the class to keep the object alive.